Natnat94/Brooze/Readme.md

 ### Version 0.6:

   - [x] Better handling of error message from the API
-  - [ ] Expanding the size of the bar entries in the DB
+  - [x] Expanding the size of the bar entries in the DB
   - [ ] Enhancing the popup content display
-  - [ ] Storing the session token in the cookies
+  - [x] Storing the session token in the ~~cookies~~ local storage
+  - [x] Add a logout function on the frontend side

 ### Version 0.7:
   - [ ] Add clustering on the map